AdamRundolf/Limnic-Engine/.github/README.md

   <img src="https://github.com/AdamRundolf/Limnic-Engine/blob/main/.github/LOGO.png" alt="The logo, what else do you expected?"/>
 </p>

+# Limnic Engine

 **Limnic Engine** is a C++ game engine and development framework built from the **D3ModdingKit / dhewm3 / id Tech 4** codebase.

-The project focuses on turning a proven classic game-engine foundation into a modern, flexible engine suitable for building new games while retaining the strengths of id Tech 4's renderer, tools, animation, physics, audio, and world systems.
+Limnic uses this existing technology as a foundation for building a modern and flexible engine rather than treating the original architecture as something that must be preserved indefinitely.

+Existing systems can be retained, modernized, reorganized, replaced, or removed depending on what the engine actually needs.

 > **Build on what already works.
-Replace what doesn't.**
+Replace what doesn't.
+Don't preserve limitations for the sake of tradition.**

 ## Project Goals

-Limnic Engine is primarily an **engine programming and tooling project**.
+Limnic Engine is primarily an **engine development and tooling project**.

-Rather than immediately replacing the underlying engine, development focuses on improving the existing technology and progressively removing the limitations that make it difficult to develop modern games with it.
+The goal is to take a proven classic engine foundation and evolve it into an engine capable of supporting modern game development while remaining understandable and practical to work with.

 ### Current priorities

-* Modernize and improve the Radiant level editor
+* Improve the Radiant level editor
 * Fix editor performance and stability problems
 * Improve the asset and development workflow
-* Establish a cleaner gameplay framework
+* Establish a flexible gameplay framework
-* Modernize graphics capabilities where necessary
+* Modernize graphics capabilities
 * Improve navigation and AI tooling
-* Expand support for larger and more complex game worlds
+* Support larger and more complex game worlds
+* Improve engine architecture where existing systems become limitations
+* Maintain compatibility with useful existing game assets and formats
-* Keep the engine approachable enough to understand and modify
+* Keep the engine understandable enough to modify and extend

 ## Foundations

-Limnic Engine is based on technology originating from:
+Limnic Engine originates from technology developed through:

 * **id Tech 4**
 * **Doom 3**
 * **dhewm3**
 * **D3ModdingKit**

-The goal is not to reproduce Doom 3's original gameplay architecture.
-Instead, Limnic uses the existing engine technology as a foundation for a new engine.
+These projects provide the initial foundation of Limnic.

+However, Limnic is **not intended to remain a faithful recreation of Doom 3 or id Tech 4**.

+Their technology is a starting point.

+Systems that remain useful can be improved and extended.
+Systems that no longer fit the direction of the engine can be replaced.

+## Compatibility Without Architectural Restrictions

+Limnic may support established asset formats from other engines and games where doing so provides useful capabilities or access to existing content.

+Supporting an asset format does **not** mean reproducing the original engine that created it.

+For example, an asset format can be imported and converted into Limnic's own runtime representations while being rendered, animated, simulated, or processed using Limnic's own systems.

+This allows Limnic to benefit from existing content without making the architecture dependent on the limitations of another engine.

+> **Compatibility is a capability, not a constraint.**

 ## Why Limnic?

-Classic id Tech 4 provides an unusually useful starting point for engine development.
+Classic game engines contain decades of engineering work that would be wasteful to simply discard.

-It already contains mature implementations of many difficult low-level systems:
+The id Tech 4 foundation already provides mature implementations of many difficult systems:

 * Real-time 3D rendering
 * Materials and shaders